diego0020/disertation/README.md

   - User tests with Ana
   - Illustrate the process of building a new application using the model?
   - Update communication protocol, include variables and visualizations messages
+  - Test with other data.... maybe use connectome, something public